jvanstone/mjwedding/readme.txt

 M & J Wedding is based off of Twenty Twenty One Theme.

  This theme requires the plug-in:
   >> Forminator for the FORM for the R.S.V.P.
+The plugin link is included with the theme

   An example is included in the sample page on the code you will be looking for from Myregistry.com
   >> MyRegisrty iframe in Registry, so guest will not have to leave site.